William Riker

 William Thomas "Will" Riker is a fictional character in the Star Trek universe appearing primarily as a main character in Star Trek: The Next Generation, portrayed by Jonathan Frakes.
 Throughout the series and its accompanying films, he is the Enterprises first officer, and briefly captain, until he accepts command of the USS Titan at the end of Star Trek: Nemesis.
 He is the husband of Deanna Troi.
+The adventures of the USS Titan, which Riker captains, are told in the Star Trek: Titan novel series and other Star Trek media.

 Casting

 Frakes went to seven auditions over six weeks before being cast as Riker.
 Frakes stated:

 I started with the cattle call, then the casting director, the producer, then other directors, to Gene Roddenberry, and then through the Paramount execs, including the vice-president himself and the heads of television.

-Frakes was not the first choice for the part of Riker, Patrick Stewart was the number one choice when casting began.
 Michael O'Gorman, Ben Murphy, and Gregg Marx were also considered for the role.